 these figures show a wide range of spending. ultimately, businesses need to look at a number of factors to determine what their email marketing budget should look like. next, let’s see what elements contribute to the cost of email marketing.

-what elements contribute to the cost of email marketing?
+what factors determine the cost of email marketing?

 email marketing campaigns can be very simple or highly complex. on one end of the spectrum, a single marketing stakeholder can run small campaigns using freely available technology. on the other end, enterprises use automation and customer relationship management (crm) tools to deliver large-scale campaigns.